jeff-follestad/ecommerce-backend/README.md

 API GET routes in Insomnia Core for categories, products, or tags, the the data for each of these routes is displayed in a formatted JSON.

-API POST, PUT, and DELETE routes in Insomnia Core successfully create, update, and delete data in my database
+API POST, PUT, and DELETE routes in Insomnia Core successfully create, update, and delete data in my database.

-https://www.awesomescreenshot.com/video/4200770?key=762d926bfbe03a7403deeb39d28acfa9
+A link to a video overview of this project and a demo of the routes in Insomnia Core can be found here: https://www.awesomescreenshot.com/video/4200770?key=762d926bfbe03a7403deeb39d28acfa9